root-11/graph-theory/README.md

 | have multiple edges between two nodes | `Graph(from_list=[(1,2,3), (1,2,4)]` | Add dummy nodes<br>`[(1,a,3), (a,2,0),`<br>` (1,b,4),(b,2,0)]` | Explicit is better than implicit. |
 | multiple values on an edge | `g.add_edge(1,2,{'a':3, 'b':4})` | Have two graphs<br>`g_a.add_edge(1,2,3)`<br>`g_b.add_edge(1,2,4)` | Most graph algorithms don't work with multiple values |

-## Solvers
+## Examples

-Solvers contains a number of tutorial solutions to common OR/CS problems, which are made simple when treated as a graph.
+Examples contains a number of tutorial/solutions to common operations research and computer science problems, which are made simple when treated as a graph.

 | module | function | description |
 |:---|:---|:---|